 We know the defenses to contempt.
-We know the difference between disobedience, and an inability to comply with an order of court.
+We know the difference between disobedience, and an inability to comply with an order of a court.
 And we know how to present your case to the Court for the best possible outcome.
 If you are found to be in contempt for non-payment of child support, or insufficient child support payments, you could be sent to jail, lose your driver’s license, lose any vocational permits or licenses, or have your property seized.
 Your credit score will most likely suffer too.

 Contempt can occur during any phase of a case.
-A party may use (or be held in) contempt at any time during a divorce of custody case.
+A party may use (or be held in) contempt at any time during a divorce of a custody case.
 Contempt may be an appropriate remedy at any time after a court issues an order, whether that order is temporary or final.
 In situations involving domestic violence (whether that order is an Interim Domestic Violence Protective Order; Temporary Domestic Violence Protective Order; or a Final Domestic Violence Protective Order), contempt will frequently be deemed criminal and the offending party faces a serious risk of being incarcerated.

 Maryland’s statute for contempt can be found at Md Code Ann. §1-202. §1-202 provides that a court may exercise the power to punish for contempt of court or to compel compliance with its commands in the manner prescribed by Chapter 200 Title 15 of the Maryland Rules.
 The Statute further provides that a person who has been adjudicated guilty of contempt for failure to pay a monetary amount specified in a decree or order, is not barred by reason of the adjudication of contempt from filing a petition for modification of the decree or order, or for requesting any other relief, notwithstanding whether the contempt has not been purged or removed.
 Petitions to adjudicate a contempt may be consolidated at the discretion of the court and heard along with the petition for contempt.

 The Rules for civil contempt can be located at Maryland Rule 15-206.
-Constructive Criminal contempt in cases involving labor disputes are found in Md.
+Constructive Criminal contempt in cases involving labor disputes is found in Md.
 Code Ann Lab&Emp §4-322.
 Md Rules 15-203 and 15-205 deal with direct and criminal contempt.

 If you are faced with a contempt action, there are ways to have the action dismissed.
 There are other defenses too, including asking the court to modify the underlying Order.
 If you are falsely accused, you may be able to get the opposing party to pay your attorney’s fees.
 Conversely, if you are found to be in contempt, you could be ordered to pay the other party’s attorneys’ fees.
 Remember if you are found to be in contempt, one of the sanctions available to the Court is incarceration (jail).

 If you have been served with a Petition for Contempt.
 Motion for Contempt.
 Order to Show Cause, Show Cause Order, or anything else that looks like a Complaint for Contempt, you have only a few days to hire competent legal counsel.
 You can and should defend yourself.
 You owe it to yourself to call Shechtel and Associates, P.A., even if it is only for our free telephone consultation.
-We have over twenty years experience defending and prosecuting contempt matters.
+We have over twenty years of experience defending and prosecuting contempt matters.